NEONScience/NEON-Data-Skills/_posts/workshop-events/2017-events/2017-08-07-NEON-API-Workshop.md

 | Time	| Topic
 |-------------|---------------
-| 11:15	| Please come early if you have any setup or installation issues.
 | 11:30	| Begin workshop
 | 	| <a href="{{ site.baseurl }}/R/neon-api/" target="_blank"> Using the NEON API in R tutorial </a>
 | 13:15	| End workshop